 B. Tech., Biochemical Engineering and Food Technology, Jadavpur University, Calcutta, 1978

-July 2012 – present - Associate Professor, Department of Biochemistry, Virginia Tech, Blacksburg
+July 2012 – June 2017 - Associate Professor, Department of Biochemistry, Virginia Tech, Blacksburg

 July 2012 – present – Adjunct Associate Professor, Virginia Bioinformatics Institute, Virginia Tech, Blacksburg